codepath/android_guides/Using-Android-Async-Http-Client.md

 #### Resolving Android Marshmallow Compatibility Issues

-If you are not using the snapshot version, here are the documented workarounds.
+If you are not using the [[snapshot version|Using-Android-Async-Http-Client#setup]], here are the documented workarounds.

 ##### Option 1: rely on the `useLibrary` Gradle command